Art Journaling in Three Phases

 If art journaling has no rules, what the heck is it?
 How can you do something when you don't know what it is?
-When I started art journaling, I spent a lot of time looking at art journal pages on flickr and noticed three things going on.
-This is a generic description but it was a way for my logical mind wrapped around it.
+When I started art journaling, I spent a lot of time looking at art journal pages on Flickr and noticed three things going on.
+This is a generic description but it was a way to get my logical mind wrapped around it.

-PHASE No. 1: Background - this can be abstract, maybe paint or a whitewashed page from an old book or map - the backdrop to whatever else you will put on your page.
-If I'm in background mode, I'll do a bunch of backgrounds.
-Like all watercolors or all acrylics or all neocolors and acrylics, whatever I'm in the mood to do.
+PHASE No. 1: Background - Something abstract, perhaps.
+Maybe paint or a whitewashed page from an old book or map - the backdrop to whatever else you will put on your page.

 PHASE No. 2: Ephemera - anything you add to the background - i.e. collage, magazine images, receipts, abstract art, stitching.

 PHASE No. 3: Journaling - any words you add intentionally to the page.